AsiMrz/yammer-events-users/README.md

 # Yammer User Analysis

-Data analytics on the users and events data of Yammer.
+Data analytics on the users and events of Yammer.
 **Yammer** is a social network for communicating with coworkers.
 It’s owned by Microsoft.
-You have access to a dataset from Yammer.

 Goal of our Data analytics is to investigate **why there is a drop in user engagement**.

 **Dataset:** it is provided by Yammer's Data analytics team.
 The data is gatheres in two diffrent parts **tutorial.yammer_users** and **tutorial .yammer_events**.
 The detail will be explained in the next part.

-For the project we used Mode.
-Mode gives us the oppertunity to access the data base and explore the data.
-It is also possible to Export a report from the ...
+For this project we used Mode. **Mode** gives us the oppertunity to access the data base and explore the data.
+It is also possible for a workspace members to export and share a report of their work.

-We have fowllowed the folowing steps:
+The first loop of the project has been done in 5 weeks from the middle of April.
+The folowing steps would be a detail report on our work:

 ## 1. Setting up a dashboard in Mode
-First of all, we made a query:
+First of all, we made a WORKSPACE on mode and invited the members:
 ![Events](https://github.com/AsiMrz/)